-As suggested by its name, the “high-heat” paints are best when used to paint a fireplace grill, heater or any other surface that tends to get very warm.
+As suggested by its name, “high-heat” paints are best when used to paint a fireplace grill, heater, or any other surface that tends to get very warm.
 You can count on this paint to handle temperatures as high as 1200 *F.

-In case you are wondering, epoxy’s utility isn’t limited to rejoin broken plastics and polymers.
+In case you are wondering, epoxy’s utility isn’t limited to rejoining broken plastics and polymers.
 Instead, since it contains a liberal amount of adhesives, epoxy sticks brilliantly to surfaces as well.

 That said since epoxy mostly comes either as a resin or a coating, not all paint sprayers might be compatible with it.
 Therefore, before you purchase it, check the manual of your tool.